DevCycleHQ/js-sdks/sdk/nextjs/README.md

 ## Limitations
 - Minimum Next.js version: 14.0.0
-- Minimum React version: 18.3 (currently only available in Canary and Experimental releases)
+- Minimum React version: 18.3 (currently only available in Canary and Experimental releases).
+This version is required because the SDK relies on the new [React Cache API](https://react.dev/reference/react/cache) in order to share context across Server Components during rendering.
-- variable evaluations are only tracked in client components.
+- variable evaluations are only tracked in client components in App Router.

 ## Installation
 ```npm install @devcycle/nextjs-sdk```